-Breast reduction surgery
+Breast reduction surgery in Sydney

-Why have a breast reduction?
+Why have breast reduction surgery?

 Many women with large, heavy breasts experience a range of issues that affect their quality of life.
 These may include: